w13n/f1fm/book/src/app-reference.md

 This button cannot be selected if scoring has already occurred or if the round is the first round of the season.

 ### Handling Errors
+If an error occurs during scoring or drafting, it will appear in purple at the top of the screen.
+This error prevents the action from taking place, and must be remedied before the action can take place.
+This error will automatically disappear after five seconds.